ExecutionCSR/ExecutionCSR/README.md

 <img src="https://github.com/ExecutionCSR/ExecutionCSR/blob/main/src/chihiro043.jpg">

-My name is Caio, currently working as a WEB programmer at the company KENNEN Tecnologia and also studying Analysis and Systems Development.
-I'm always looking for new challenges and opportunities to learn more and more.
-When I'm not in front of my computer, you can find me reading a good book or playing a good game.
+My name is Caio, I currently work as a WEB programmer at KENNEN Tecnologia.
+I'm a beginner in the programming area so I'm still learning about it, this profile is to keep what I'm learning... when I remember to commit my projects.

 Find out more about me & feel free to connect with me here: